 Protection of privacy and reputation otherwise will depend on the information you provided at registration.
 Be aware that the database does not contain your password, but just a digest of it.
 It is difficult to impossible for the administrator to recover your password, so if you tend to recycle passwords, feel free.

 If you register simply with a user ID and password, protection is pretty good, depending on the strength of your password.
 If you forget your password you will have to register again from scratch.
 You can use the same name, so nobody else will see much change except for those who you had message exchanges with.

-If you register with a user ID, an email address, and a password, protection is pretty good, depending on the strength of your password.
+If you register with an email address and a password, a user ID is optional.
+Protection is pretty good, depending on the strength of your password.
 If you forget your password, you can reset it quite securely, since the token required to do that will be sent to your registered email address.

 If you register simply with a user ID and password, and select the option to allow insecure password reset, then your protection depends heavily on your user ID, and you should guard that as you would your password.
 Anyone who knows your user ID will be able to request a password reset and thus to hijack your registration.
 You will find out.
 Next time you try to log in it will fail and you will get a message that includes details of the last password reset - whodunnit.
 However, by that time the attacker will have had chance to read your private messages and to modify your posts provocatively.
 You can reset your password again and put your posts back as they were, but ...